gri-gus/streamdeck-python-sdk/README.md

 After completing this step, the folder `com.bestdeveloper.mytestplugin.sdPlugin` will appear with a test project.

 5. Build the plugin using the command:

+> ⚠️ The `requirements.txt` file should not contain the `streamdeck-sdk-*` libraries.
+If there are any, remove them.

 ```shell
 streamdeck_sdk build -i com.bestdeveloper.mytestplugin.sdPlugin